RosettaCommons/documentation/rosetta_basics/HBond-Preferences-Of-Buried-Polars.md

 # Notes

 These numbers must be interpreted with care.
 While these show the number of h-bonds seen in nature, the maximum in these graphs does not necessarily coincide with the ideal number of h-bonds for "satisfaction".
-One must remember that adding another h-bond to a polar atom is a geometrically constrained problem, degrees of freedom are lost when setting up a protein to make another h-bond.
+One must remember that adding another h-bond to a polar atom is a geometrically constrained problem; degrees of freedom are lost when setting up a protein to make another h-bond.
 For this reason, the number of h-bonds for "satisfaction" is likely higher than the numbers presented.

-For the reason noted above, one cannot calculate the energy of a "buried unsatisfied hydrogen bond donor/acceptor" directly.
+For the reason noted above, one cannot calculate the energy of a "buried unsatisfied hydrogen bond donor/acceptor" directly from this data.
 One must factor in the difficulty of making an h-bond to an atom.
 Which likely varies by side-chain type and number of h-bonds already present.

 # Citations